Funding to support community planning, public access, and trail projects

 Three Hudson Valley communities received a total of $22,500 in matching grants for community development, park planning, and trail enhancements, the Hudson River Valley Greenway announced today.

 “The Greenway is pleased to provide grant funds to support these important community projects,” said Mark Castiglione, Acting Executive Director of the Hudson River Valley Greenway.
 “We applaud these communities for investing in town planning, trail development, and recreational amenities.
-These projects highlight the connection between environmental values and economic development, and resonate with Governor Cuomo’s initiatives to build more resilient and sustainable communities.”
+These projects highlight the connection between environmental values and economic development, and resonate with New York State’s initiatives to build more resilient and sustainable communities.”

 The Hudson River Valley Greenway Grant Program provides funding to municipalities for projects that connect with one or more Greenway’s five goals of natural and cultural resource protection, heritage and environmental education, public access to the Hudson River, economic development, and regional planning.
 Special consideration is given to regional or intermunicipal projects.
 The application deadline for the next grant round is February 18, 2016.
 Applications and guidelines are available here.

 The projects that will be supported by the Hudson River Valley Greenway Grant Program include:

 - $5,000 to the City of Troy, Rensselaer County, for the enhancement of the underutilized Uncle Sam Trail with access points, wayfinding, and trail crossing improvements.
 The project will involve several community partners as well as provide a greater regional and Hudson River link through other future projects.

 - $10,000 to the Town of Saugerties, Ulster County, for a feasibility study focused on improving recreational access to the undeveloped 165 acre Bristol Beach State Park.
 The study will evaluate how to establish public access to the park and its mile-long Hudson River shoreline.